rezoo/movis/docs/source/overview.rst

 The composition can also be used as a layer.
 By combining multiple compositions and layers, users can create complex videos.

-Simple implementation of custom layers, effects, and animations
+Implementation of custom layers, effects, and animations
 ---------------------------------------------------------------

 Movis is engineered to facilitate the straightforward implementation of user-defined layers,